This set of Basic Civil Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Bulking of Sand”.

 Explanation: Finer particle size will have more voids compared to coarser once.
 They tend to absorb more water and hence exhibit more bulking.

-7. What does ‘h’ represents in the formula used to calculate bulking factor?
+7. What does ‘h’ represents in the formula used to calculate the bulking factor?

 a) Height of jar